Working with the Ingest Service

 • Bulk operations on folders are executed on every transitive child of the folder.
 So always know the number of children and avoid the operation when the number is too high.

 • You do not need to run a withdraw operation before a delete.
-Unlike in Studio a delete operation will automatically try to withdraw all content items before moving them to the recycle bin.
+Unlike in Studio, a delete operation will automatically try to withdraw all content items before moving them to the recycle bin.

-Increasing Throughput
+Increasing the Throughput

 • Single-item operations like content creation and updates